ujw0l/pic-crop/README.md

   </a>
 </p>

-> Electron js app for Mac
+> Electron js app for Mac for picture cropping

 ## Install